Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Introduction

 Another class of techniques views the problem as one of model-based system identification \cite{Nichols:16,rudy2019data}.
-In this setting, a model of the structure, including the damage, is formulated and various estimation methods are used to identify the parameters related to structural damage.
-One of the main advantages of such an approach is at least partial immunity to signal fluctuations un-related to damage.
-The model is explicitly separating the physics of damage from these ``other'' sources which are collectively modeled as noise, confounds, or nuisances.
+In this setting, a model of the system is formulated and various estimation methods are used to identify the parameters related to structural damage.
+One of the main advantages of such an approach is at least partial immunity to data fluctuations un-related to parameters of interest.
+The model is explicitly separating the physics of interest (e.g., damage in structural health monitoring) from these ``other'' sources which are collectively modeled as noise, confounds, or nuisances.
 The challenge with this approach lies in the modeling.
-Predicting the response of a structure to a particular excitation is challenging, as the exact forcing function is often unknown (particularly if ambient excitation is taken as the forcing, e.g. wind or waves) and even simple structures behave in non-idealized fashion in practice (see \cite{Nichols:12} for an example).
+Predicting the response of a physical system to a particular excitation is challenging, as the exact forcing function in a given application is often unknown (particularly if ambient excitation is taken as the forcing, e.g., wind or waves) \cite{Nichols:12}.

-These different viewpoints (data driven vs. model based) are not mutually exclusive and represent endpoints on the continuum of {\it a priori} information we wish to bring to bear on the problem.
-The pattern recognition approach presumes very little knowledge and seeks outliers of a data model, while the model-based approach attempts to leverage structural mechanics, such as the knowledge of the PDE governing acoustic wave propagation in the structure, to refine the search and subsequent estimation of the system parameters.
-Both approaches must deal with the uncertainty inherent in measurements (e.g., sensor noise) and other possible sources of nuisance factors that can make the structure's response difficult to model.